 Some placements pay a salary, others are voluntary.
-If the placement is voluntary CARE offers a monthly educational bursary as necessary which helps to make the Programme accessible to any candidate.
-In some cases participants will need to supplement this bursary with a small amount of private fundraising or by finding particularly cheap accommodation.
+If the placement is voluntary CARE can offer a monthly educational bursary which helps towards making the Programme accessible to any candidate.
+Generally, participants will need to supplement this bursary with some private fundraising or by finding particularly cheap accommodation.

 How do placements work?

 Each placement runs from October to July.
 All placements are organised by CARE.
 Once you have been accepted onto the Programme, CARE commits to finding you a placement for year.
 We seek to give each graduate a placement that matches their interests and career aspirations.

 Most placements are in the office of a Parliamentarian.
 Graduates work for Members of Parliament in Westminster, Peers in the House of Lords or Members of the Scottish Parliament in Edinburgh,.
 These placements span all the main political parties and provide an exceptional insight into the workings of Parliament and the life of political leaders.

 We also offer placements in the advocacy teams of Non-Governmental Organisations.
 Examples include Christian Solidarity Worldwide, Tearfund, Epiphany Trust and XLP.
 These placements provide great insight into political advocacy and the not-for-profit sector.

 Every placement provides a challenging experience which helps equip our graduates for future success and leadership.
 The work involved is broad: graduates gain experience in research, public relations, marketing, media engagement, speech writing, administrative tasks, advocacy and campaigning.
 Many alumni use these experiences to build careers in politics, advocacy work, charitable work or business.

 This is a purely educational Programme.
 Graduates in the Leadership Programme do not work for CARE and are not asked or permitted to lobby on behalf of CARE.